blitzcode/hue-dashboard/README.md

     stack build
     stack exec hue-dashboard

+### Setup

 Like any Hue API application you'll have to authorize access to your bridge by pushlinking.
-The program will discover your bridge and prompt you to press the button on your bridge when running the first time.
-Subsequent runs will restore this configuration from the created `config.yaml`.
+On startup, the program will discover your bridge IP address and prompt you to press the button on your bridge when running the first time.
+Subsequent runs will restore this and other configuration details from the created `config.yaml`.

-After startup connect to `localhost:8001` to view the dashboard.
+After startup navigate to `http://localhost:8001` with your browser to view the dashboard.
 Be advised that the dashboard might also be visible to others on the network.

 There's also a range of command line options to customize behavior: